colomemaria/epiAneufinder/README.md

 ### Version History

 * 1.1.0
+    * Fixed problem with multi-threading that caused runtime problems in the GC correction and AD calculation.
     * Added two new filtering options: 1) providing a file with cell barcodes to give the user more flexibility in selecting cells (parameter for filename `selected_cells`) and 2) removing cells that have less or equal a certain percentage of non-zero windows (parameter `threshold_cells_bins`, default <= 5\% non-zero windows)
-    * Adding the parameter `gc_correction` and multiple versions of GC correction.
-Besides the old version `loess`, two faster alternatives are now available, `quadratic` and  `bulk_loess` (explanations in the vignette).
     * Switching the order, first filtering lowly covered regions before applying the GC correction.
-    * Adding a file removed_regions.tsv to document which regions were filtered out.
+    * Added the option to save regions that were filtered out in a file removed_regions.tsv (called `rsave_removed_regions`, default `FALSE`).

 * 1.0.3
     * Added the option to start the algorithm directly from a count matrix (Warning: performance might drop compared to bam/fragment files, see vignette)